Reviews & First Drives

 Design and Engineering: Back to Basics

-Nissan's answer to that question was deliberate.
-The 350Z was developed under a mandate to return to the spirit of the original 240Z — a lightweight(ish), rear-wheel-drive coupe that prioritised driver engagement over luxury appointments.
+Nissan's answer was deliberate.
+The 350Z was developed under a mandate to return to the spirit of the original 240Z, a lightweight(ish), rear-wheel-drive coupe that prioritized driver engagement over luxury appointments.

-The body was penned by Ajay Bhatt and styled with a muscular, low-slung profile that drew visual cues from the Z432 and 240Z without slavishly copying them.
+The body was styled with a muscular, low-slung profile that drew visual cues from the Z432 and 240Z without slavishly copying them.
 Wide rear haunches, a long nose, and a short deck gave the car a purposeful stance that translated well across both the coupe and roadster body styles introduced later in the production run.

-The kerb weight sat around 1,395 kg depending on specification — not featherweight, but significantly lighter than the 300ZX it replaced.
+Curb weight sat around 3,100 pounds depending on specification, not featherweight, but significantly lighter than the 300ZX it replaced.

 Why the 350Z Mattered Beyond Its Own Sales Figures

-The 350Z's commercial success — Nissan sold over 150,000 units in the United States alone during its 2003–2009 run — pressured other manufacturers to revisit their sports car commitments.
+The 350Z's commercial success, Nissan sold over 150,000 units in the United States alone during its 2003 to 2009 run, pressured other manufacturers to revisit their sports car commitments.
 Mazda sharpened the RX-8's positioning, Pontiac leaned harder into the GTO revival, and ultimately Chevrolet accelerated development of the fifth-generation Camaro.
-The 350Z didn't create that competitive environment alone, but it proved the demand existed.
+The 350Z did not create that competitive environment alone, but it proved the demand existed.

-Few cars of its era generated a richer aftermarket catalogue.
+Few cars of its era generated a richer aftermarket catalog.
 The VQ35 engine responded well to basic bolt-on modifications, and the chassis had enough inherent balance to reward suspension tuning.
-Companies including JWT, Stillen, and Greddy built dedicated 350Z product lines.
+Companies including Stillen and Greddy built dedicated 350Z product lines.
 Brake upgrades, coilover kits, wide-body kits, and forced-induction packages gave owners a clear upgrade path regardless of budget, which turned the car into a long-term platform rather than a disposable purchase.

 Drifting's Mainstream Moment

-The 350Z arrived just as Formula Drift was being formalised as a professional series in the United States (its inaugural season ran in 2004).
+The 350Z arrived just as Formula Drift was being formalized as a professional series in the United States, with its inaugural season running in 2004.
 The car's rear-wheel-drive layout, accessible power, and strong aftermarket support made it a natural choice for competitors and grassroots drifters alike.
 Drivers including Tanner Foust and Joon Maeng campaigned Z33-based cars in the series' early years, giving the platform direct visibility at a moment when drifting was transitioning from a niche discipline into a spectator sport.

 Popular Culture Reinforcement

-The 350Z appeared in 2 Fast 2 Furious (2003) in Brian O'Conner's hands, which introduced the car to an audience that extended well beyond the automotive press.
+The 350Z appeared in 2 Fast 2 Furious (2003), which introduced the car to an audience that extended well beyond the automotive press.
 It featured prominently in the Gran Turismo and Forza Motorsport franchises, in Need for Speed: Underground 2, and in Initial D adaptations, cementing its identity as a driver's car in the minds of a generation that encountered it first through a screen.
+That cultural saturation is part of why used prices have stayed resilient relative to many contemporaries.

 The Z33's Legacy in the Z-Car Timeline

-The 350Z was replaced by the 370Z (Z34) for the 2009 model year, a car that refined the formula with a 332 hp 3.7-litre VQ37VHR and improved steering feel.
-Nissan has since revealed the Z Proto concept, leading to the current RZ34-generation Nissan Z, which uses a twin-turbocharged 3.0-litre V6 producing 400 hp.
+The 350Z was replaced by the 370Z (Z34) for the 2009 model year, a car that refined the formula with a 332 hp 3.7-liter VQ37VHR and improved steering feel.
+Nissan has since released the current RZ34-generation Nissan Z, which uses a twin-turbocharged 3.0-liter V6 producing 400 hp.
 Each of those successor models owes its existence partly to the confidence the 350Z restored in the nameplate.
 Without the Z33's commercial and critical success, there would have been no clear commercial argument for continuing the line.

 Key Takeaways

-• Nissan sold over 150,000 units in the United States during the 350Z's 2003–2009 production run, proving sufficient demand to justify continued investment in the Z-car line through the 370Z and the current RZ34 Nissan Z.
+Nissan sold over 150,000 units in the United States during the 350Z's 2003 to 2009 production run, proving sufficient demand to justify continued investment in the Z-car line through the 370Z and the current RZ34 Nissan Z.

 Cory Kiesz